 The only worry is that it might be quite busy, especially if you are visiting the Blue Cave in the summer.
 I read that it’s not uncommon to wait an hour before you can get on the small boat to visit the cave.
 The good news is that you can go for a swim while you wait and there is also a café and bathroom facilities.
 If you go with an organized tour, your tour guide will not only take care of the tickets, but will also make sure to alert you when it’s your turn to go to the cave.

 In April, we didn’t experience any delays at all and could immediately board the little boat that brought us inside the Blue Cave.
 It was still busy, however, and immediately after us, two other boats entered the cave.
 So yes, I can definitely see how it can get crowded in July or August.

 Is the Blue Cave always accessible?

-Blue Cave is located on a small island in open sea and the entrance to the cave is tiny (the opening is just 1 meter high).
+Blue Cave is located on a small island in the open sea.
+The entrance to the cave is tiny (the opening is just 1 meter high).
 So yes, sometimes Blue Cave can be inaccessible.
 Don’t worry about it too much, though, especially if you are traveling in summer, as most of the time conditions are favorable and you’ll be able to enter the cave without any problems.

-However, once in a while it happens that the waves are too high or the wind is too strong and it’s therefore too dangerous to attempt entering the cave.
+However, once in a while, it happens that the waves are too high or the wind is too strong and it’s therefore too dangerous to attempt entering the cave.
 It’s something you can’t really know in advance or do anything about.
 Usually, you’ll only find out about it on the day itself.
-All the reputable Blue Cave tours will reimburse 10 EUR (Blue Cave ticket price) in case the cave cannot be accessed on the day of your visit.
+All reputable Blue Cave tours will reimburse the Blue Cave ticket price in case the cave cannot be accessed on the day of your visit.